Trek du col de Shimshal (4 735 m) — Plateau du Pamir | Go With Guide

 Return to Islamabad

 Drive or fly back to Islamabad.
-Tour ends.
+The trek ends.

 What's Included